MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

   * If you implemented significant tracing in development, you should implement a variable or feature flag that determines if tracing should be on.
 This must be **turned off** prior to submitting for certification.

 * If ```Expression.Evaluate()``` is used …
-  * Validate where the expression is coming from / what it is (that is, can dynamically construct calls to Extension.CurrentCredentials()...etc.
+  * Validate where the expression is coming from and what it is (that is, can dynamically construct calls to Extension.CurrentCredentials()...etc.
-  * The ```Expression``` should not be user provided / take user input.
+  * The ```Expression``` should not be user provided nor take user input.
   * The ```Expression``` should not be dynamic (i.e. retrieved from a web call).

 ## Registering for Certification